Dealing with Crohn's

-Occasionally here and there I would be down for a couple days.
-I'd say about once a month or so from then till my Crohns diagnosis at 29.
+Occasionally here and there, I would be down for a couple days.
+I'd say about once a month or so from then until my Crohn's diagnosis at 29.
 I started on the diet the doctors suggested to help prevent flares.
-My list of "cannot have" and "must avoid" keeps growing, while my okay to have list shrinks.
-Our community we live in is blind to this issue of Crohns and how it affects people who have it.
+My list of "cannot have" and "must avoid" keeps growing, while my "okay to have" list shrinks.
+Our community we live in is blind to this issue of Crohn's and how it affects people who have it.
 Most food contains black pepper.
 Pepper, seeds, and nuts are on the top of my cannot haves.
 High fructose corn syrup, coffee, or carbonation are next.
 Then comes most veggies including leafy greens.
 Along with gluten or dairy.
-I've shortened this list to mainly ingredients versus actual food like pizza, spaghetti, tacos, burgers, donuts, etc. It's challenging in the store trying to find something I can have because most everything has at least 1 or more of the above ingredients.
+I've shortened this list to mainly ingredients versus actual food like pizza, spaghetti, tacos, burgers, donuts, etc. It's challenging in the store, trying to find something I can have because most everything has at least 1 or more of the above ingredients.
 Take chips/pretzels.
 I can have plain potato chips, but pretzels are out unless there is dairy/gluten free.
 I don't have any options for crackers at the moment because they either contain gluten, high fructose corn syrup, or seeds.
-Going out to eat I have to keep it pretty basic, like eggs, ham, potatos, and bacon.
+Going out to eat, I have to keep it pretty basic, like eggs, ham, potatoes, and bacon.
 Also emphasizing no pepper.
 Just simple things a consumer would like, but have little option or choice.

 Seasonal changes also affect me